earthly/earthly/README.md

 <br/>
 <h2 align="center">Licensing</h2>

-Earthly is licensed under the Mozilla Public License Version 2.0.
-See [LICENSE](./LICENSE) for the full license text.
+Earthly is licensed under the Business Source License 1.1.
+See [licenses/BSL](./licenses/BSL) for more information.